ivanceras/jss/README.md

 assert_eq!(expected, css);
 ```

-Use of name spaces in class selector
+Use of name spaces in class selector to prevent collision with similar class names in other components.
 ```rust
 use jss::{jss_ns, units::percent};
 let css = jss::jss_ns_pretty!("frame",